Places to visit in Dharamshala, a complete Dharamshala tourism guide

 Things to do in Dharamshala

-- Try authentic Tibetan food specially Momo.
-Delicious Momo are served here at a very affordable price
+- Try authentic Tibetan food especially Momo.
+Delicious Momo are served here at a very affordable price.

 - Trekking is a must do activity if you love adventure, so keep your trekking shoes with you.

-- Boating in kareri lake with your family should be there in your list.
+- Boating in kareri lake with your family should be there on your list.

 - This an ideal destination for adventurous enthusiasts as the town offers plenty of activities that one can enjoy here.